Dave Thomas (cornerback): Jacksonville Jaguars

 In 1996, he became the starting left cornerback after replacing Vinnie Clark in the fifth game against the Carolina Panthers.
 In the ninth against the Cincinnati Bengals, he sustained a fractured left femur while covering an onside kick after colliding with teammate Dana Hall.
 He was placed on the injured reserve list on October 29.
 He tallied 36 tackles (2 for loss), 2 interceptions, 6 passes defensed and 5 special teams tackles.
 He was replaced with rookie Aaron Beasley.

 In 1997, although he was named starter at right cornerback and appeared in all 16 games, it has been speculated that he was never the same player after his injury.
 He collected a career-high 88 tackles, along with 2 interceptions, 15 passes defensed, 2 forced fumbles and one fumble recovery.

 In 1998, he started 12 out of 14 games at right cornerback.
 He missed 2 games and left 3 other contests early because of injuries.
 He recorded 69 tackles, one interception, 15 passes defensed, 4 forced fumbles (led the team), 2 quarterback hurries, one fumble recovery and 3 special teams tackles.

 In 1999, he was relegated to backup rookie Fernando Bryant at left cornerback and playing in the nickel defense.
 He finished with 15 tackles, 2 interceptions, 4 passes defensed, one blocked punt and 18 special teams tackles, one punt block and one forced fumble on special teams.

 New York Giants

 On April 11, 2000, he signed as a free agent with the New York Giants to play special teams and in the nickel defense, but was named the starter when Conrad Hamilton was injured and later waived.
-He was a part of the Super Bowl XXXV team.
+He was a part of the team that made Super Bowl XXXV and lost to the Baltimore Ravens.

 In 2001, he was replaced as the starter at left cornerback with Will Allen.
 He was released on March 1, 2002.